Martha Stewart reveals bizarre reason she broke up with Sir Anthony Hopkins

 However, she jokingly also said: "I think it actually is good for you.
 If it doesn't kill you, I think it's good for you!"

-In the segment, one false statement was that Martha has a tattoo of her dog inked on her foot as she admitted she "wouldn't think" of having body art.
+In the segment, one false statement was that Martha has a tattoo of her dog inked on her foot.
+She admitted she "wouldn't think" of having body art.

 She said: "I have no tattoos.
 I wouldn't think of having a tattoo."